in-in/dotfiles/readme.md

 ## Requirements

-- Linux Mint 19 Cinnamon (fresh system)
+- Linux Mint 20.1 Cinnamon (fresh system)
-- The system should have these partitions ⬇️
+- The system has to have at least these partitions ⬇️

 | Partition   | Name                 | File system | Mount point |
 | ----------- | -------------------- | ----------- | ----------- |